spanakopita recipe

 For the phyllo dough

-- 1/2 cup (1 stick) unsalted butter, melted (or olive oil for a lighter version)
+You will also need a package of phyllo dough (about 16-20 sheets), thawed, and half a cup of unsalted butter, melted (or olive oil for a lighter version)

 Instructions: How to make Spanakopita